lassegs/presentations/opengisandgeoweb/opengisandgeoweb.md

 Copypasta the code from the previous slide into your
 #### M:/www_docs/index.html
-and you have a map running at
+set permissions to read for everyone and you'll have a map running at
 ####  http://folk.uio.no/yourusername/

 ---